ndench/ndench.github.io/_posts/2018-10-06-csp-can-see-purpose.md

 ## What problems does it solve?

-The browser will only load approved content defined in a Content Security Policy header if one is present.
-If not, it will load anything it's told to.
+The browser will load anything it's told, add a Content Security Policy and it wil only load approved content.
 This default behaviour is the basis for many cyber attacks today, the most common of which is an XSS (Cross Site Scripting) attack.

 The basics of an XSS attack is when an attacker will trick the browser into loading untrusted content in order to attack a websites visitors.
 As an example, take a look at [hack-yourself-first.com](http://hack-yourself-first.com) which is a great website set up by [Troy Hunt](https://www.troyhunt.com) for everyone to learn how to secure their site by hacking another.

-Do a search on the site and you'll see your seach terms reflected back to you, and in the source you'll find:
+Do a search on the site and you'll see your search terms reflected back to you, and in the source you'll find:

 ```html